jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 Over the years, I sometimes wondered if I had been wrong about atheism.

 "_God,_" I would sometimes say, "_If you exist, show me.
-I am open to being wrong._" I didn't expect anything to happen.
+I am open to being wrong._" I never expected anything to happen.

 But in 2022, after living decades as an atheist, I felt humbled and even ashamed.